Climate change is one of the biggest challenges of our time and we are focused on reducing our contributions.

 We are working with great organisations and communities to create local impact, while creating policies to ensure the ethical treatment of people who work with us.

-We support labour rights and freedom of association for our people and within in our supply chain, and 26% of our workforce are part of a union and/or covered by collective bargaining agreements in FY22.
+We support labour rights and freedom of association for our people and within in our supply chain, and 24% of our workforce are part of a union and/or covered by collective bargaining agreements in FY24.

 Some of our initiatives

-• We are focused on identifying areas with potential risk for forms of modern slavery in our supply chain, and how we manage and address these risks is outlined in our completed risk assessments to identify where to focus.
-We published our second Modern Slavery Statement in FY22.
+We are focused on identifying areas with potential risk for forms of modern slavery in our supply chain, and how we manage and address these risks is outlined in our completed risk assessments to identify where to focus.
+We published our second Modern Slavery Statement in FY23.

 Our sustainability programmes, initiatives, and transparent reporting have earnt us recognition on a global scale, putting us amongst the top sustainability leaders in the world.

 We actively disclose our carbon emissions and report them to the Carbon Disclosure Project (CPD).
-In 2022, we obtained a CDP rating of A- showing that CDP regard us as following best practise and as a leader in our sector.
+In 2023, we obtained a CDP rating of A- and a CDP Supplier engagement rating of A-, showing that CDP regard us as following best practise and as a leader in our sector.

 Each year, we assess our sustainability performance against the S&P Corporate Sustainability Assessment.
 In 2023, we are pleased to be members of the DJSI Australia index, and the S&P Global 2023 Sustainability Yearbook.
 Our inclusion in this globally recognised report acknowledges us in the top 15% of companies globally for sustainability in our industry.